naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 Start Simple
 ***************
-If you are only planning to use voice control only, and you are not concerned about state visibility in the Alexa/ Google Home Apps, you only need:
+If you are planning to use voice control **only**, and you are not concerned about state visibility in the Alexa/ Google Home Apps, you only need:

 * An "alexa-smart-home-v3" node (set to `Auto Acknowledge`_)
 * A receiving node for commands, such as MQTT out/ publishing that enables you to interact with the device itself